George Wood Wingate: Other work

-The Public Schools Athletic League, commonly referred to as the PSAL, was first formed in 1903 as an organization supported by money provided by the private sector under a group of people called the PSAL Wingate Fund.
-General George W. Wingate was its first presidents and leader.
-He would go on to serve for over 25 years.
+George Wingate also sought to promote athletics in schools and in 1903 contributed funds for the Public Schools Athletic League.
+Wingate was the leagues first president and would go on to serve in that position for over 25 years.
 Today, the PSAL is funded by the New York City Board of Education.
 However, as recently as 2003, The PSAL Wingate Fund continued its traditions of honoring former and present PSAL athletes.